-There will be examinations to be taken at the end of Year 11.
-The questions will test your ability to understand and interpret sources taken from various parts of the course.
+There will be examinations at the end of Year 11.
+The questions will test your historical knowledge and understanding of topics studied and your ability to analyse and evaluate sources and interpretations.
 The examinations will account for 100% of the final mark.

-- History links well with most subjects.
-It provides a good foundation for further study at advanced levels. - The study of History can also lead to careers in teaching, banking, law, retailing, accountancy, journalism, advertising, the Civil Service, politics, computing, administration and personnel work.
+- History links well with most subjects. - It provides a good foundation of knowledge and skills for further study of History and associated subjects at advanced levels. - You will learn a range of transferable skills that will help you in the future.
+These include: excellent communication and writing skills how to construct an argument research and problem skills investigation and problem-solving skills analytical and interpretation skills. - The study of History can lead to careers in teaching, banking, law, retail, accountancy, journalism, and advertising, the Civil Service, politics, computing, administration and personnel work.